waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **impassable:** Walls, objects, and other barriers.
 Cannot be entered.
 - **warp:** A tile that transports the player to another location.
 - **hole:** A warp tile that leads to a lower map area.
 Typically a one-way trip down.
-- **puzzle_switch:** An interactable object that changes the state of other elements on the map, usually gates.
 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
 - **closed_gate:** An impassable gate that is currently visible on the screen.
 - **gate_offscreen:** A gate (either open or closed) that is not currently visible.
-Treat as potentially open for pathfinding unless a marker indicates otherwise.
+Treat as potentially open for pathfinding.

 # III.
 Pokémon Mansion Puzzle Strategy
 ## A. Puzzle Observation Log